 - Provide thorough descriptions: Every KPI—in or out of the Campus Labs Baseline system—should have a description as to why it makes the cut.
 (Within Baseline, you can add a description by clicking on the “Edit” button beneath the KPI image.)
 If you can’t provide clear rationale for including a KPI, this is probably a good sign that you don’t need it.

 - Get a second (third or fourth) opinion: As in any assessment process, peer feedback can eliminate assumptions, ambiguities and force us to reconsider why we are making decisions.
 Ask a colleague both within and outside your department to review your KPIs and offer feedback.
 Ask them to think about the following: ‘What stands out/seems important?’
 ‘What confuses them?’
 ‘What do they already know?’

-For examples of common Key Performance Indicators by functional area please see the attached document.
+Ready to build KPIs in Baseline?
+For examples of common KPIs found in Higher Education, please see the attached document.

 If you have additional questions you can contact our Support Team or call 716-270-0000 Monday through Friday 8:00am - 8:00pm EST.